003ash/Advanced-Modeling-for-Predicting-Flight-Departure-Delays/README.md

 ## Overview

 This project aims to predict flight departure delays in the United States, offering valuable insights into the factors influencing delays in the aviation industry.
 By analyzing a comprehensive dataset, we explore correlations between airport busyness, airline size, airport terrain, and departure delays.
-Leveraging innovative techniques, including a novel neural network architecture for regression analysis and clustering-based categorical encoding, our research provides actionable insights for optimizing airline economics and enhancing passenger experiences.
+Leveraging innovative techniques, including a novel neural network architecture for regression analysis and clustering-based categorical encoding, this research provides actionable insights for optimizing airline economics and enhancing passenger experiences.

 The detailed report can be found here: [Link to report](https://github.com/003ash/Advanced-Modeling-for-Predicting-Flight-Departure-Delays/blob/main/Advanced-Modeling-for-Predicting-Flight-Departure-Delays.pdf)

 ## Novel Key Features

-- **Categorical Encoding:** Our unique clustering-based categorical encoding algorithm efficiently handles over 9000 unique categorical values within the dataset.
+- **Categorical Encoding:** A unique clustering-based categorical encoding algorithm efficiently handles over 9000 unique categorical values within the dataset.
 This robust solution ensures a meaningful representation of diverse categorical data.

 - **Neural Network Architecture:** We utilize a state-of-the-art neural network architecture designed for mixed data types, allowing us to capture intricate patterns in the dataset.
 The model considers both categorical and numerical features, providing accurate predictions for flight departure delays.